Develop5/Practices/Java/thejavaworkshop/The-Java-Workshop/README.md

 2) Then, it was needed to delete the /.git folder
 3) With this, the project was settled inside my original repository

+Every time we switch module, the folder needs to be marked as the only source in the project structure.
+That way, the Main file is found and becomes executable.

 ###